deniswsrosa/liquicouch/README.md

 ### @ChangeSet

 Method annotated by @ChangeSet is taken and applied to the database.
-History of applied change sets is stored in a document with type `dbchangelog`
+History of applied change sets is stored in a document with type `dbChangeLog`

 #### Annotation parameters: